rvdbreemen/OTGW-firmware/README.md

 - reliable OTGW PIC upgrades (v0.6.0+), to the latest firmware available at http://otgw.tclcode.com/download.html
 - cleaner RestAPI's for Telegraf OTmonitor integration
 - readout Dallas-type temperture sensors (eg. DS18B20) connected to GPIO
+- readout S0 output counter and timing from kWh meter connected to configurable GPIO

 **Warning: Never flash your OTGW PIC firmware through wifi using OTmonitor application, you can brick your OTGW PIC.
 Instead use the buildin PIC firmware upgrade feature (based on code by Schelte Bron)**